-With respect to a separate process or set-aside for supplemental build, CETF does not believe there should be a separate process or set-aside of funding for supplemental builds, otherwise there would be a non-technology neutral bias towards these projects versus other worthy projects vying for scarce CASF dollars.100 incumbent providers at the expense of the applicants.101 In addition, because the Commission does not know the level of demand for supplemental funds or the current funding gap, establishing a funding set-aside would be arbitrary and, therefore, inappropriate.102 Joint Consumers agree with CCRP, Cal Advocates, Race and Conifer that no additional financial incentives or subsidies should be provided to existing providers in CAF II areas to meet minimum service standards.
-However, they also posit that in limited cases offering incentives to CASF applicants to leverage CAF II funding in building out to adjacent unserved households could be considered if the areas were served at higher than minimum speed requirements.103
+With respect to a separate process or set-aside for supplemental build, CETF does not believe there should be a separate process or set-aside of funding for supplemental builds, otherwise there would be a non-technology neutral bias towards these projects versus other worthy projects vying for scarce CASF dollars.

+CCRP et al., Cal Advocates, Race and Conifer believe that there should be no separate process or set aside of funding, as it is duplicative and creates new administrative functions for the Commission and may unduly advantage incumbent providers at the expense of the applicants.
+In addition, because the Commission does not know the level of demand for supplemental funds or the current funding gap, establishing a funding set-aside would be arbitrary and, therefore, inappropriate.
+Joint Consumers agree with CCRP, Cal Advocates, Race and Conifer that no additional financial incentives or subsidies should be provided to existing providers in CAF II areas to meet minimum service standards.
+However, they also posit that in limited cases offering incentives to CASF applicants to leverage CAF II funding in building out to adjacent unserved households could be considered if the areas were served at higher than minimum speed requirements.